Sign In Register

 Safety Score

-Peck has an average annual temperature of 45°F (7°C).
+Peck has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 29°F in January while summers reach 64°F in July.
-Annual precipitation is 20.0 inches.
+The area gets 273 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 20.0 inches (drier than the 38-inch national average).
+The area receives 28.9 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 33.
+The city sits at an elevation of 1,163 feet.

 Temperature